 In 2016, we just wrapped up the branding work for our client.
-CDF is a mission-driven international development firm.
+Chemonics is a mission-driven international development firm.
 This is the story of how I reimagined their website to match their new brand and mission.

 * Actual client names have been omitted.